eddiedunnteaching/cit301/FinalProject.md

 Submit your YAML file.

 One of the best things about Ansible is that it lets us stand on the shoulders of our digital benefactors and make use of their work in a sane and reapeatable way.
 The Zen of Automation.
 This is a perfect example.

+[1]: [PyEnv](https://github.com/pyenv/pyenv) will let you create multiple installations of Python with different versions and packages.
+Using PyEnv will save you hours of trouble with Python.
+Pro Tip use a `.python_version` file with just one line that is the name of the python version you want to use and  so you will automatically change into the correct version when you `cd`.